EasonJia9598/Group-Project/README.md

       2. Can start again.
       3. Can focus on concentration mode.
       4. Still Linear equation.
-      5. Already figure out formual of changeing time, zoom in/out.
+      5. Already figure out the formual of changeing time, zoom in/out.
 And already encapsulation changing funcions.
       6. Add background music:
             1. concentration music
             2. inhale music